Daryl Taylor: Later career

 Taylor joined Bournemouth on a month-to-month deal on 6 June 2006.
-Assistant manager Richard O'Kelly had previously tried to sign Taylor whilst he was coaching at West Bromwich Albion and this time succeeded in bringing in Taylor, who turned down an opportunity in New Zealand as well as offers from Conference and League Two clubs.
+Assistant manager Richard O'Kelly had previously tried to sign Taylor whilst he was coaching at West Bromwich Albion.
+This time he succeeded in bringing in Taylor, who turned down an opportunity in New Zealand and offers from Conference and League Two clubs.
 He was loaned out to Bury and had a goal ruled out for offside on his debut in a 1–0 defeat to Torquay United at Gigg Lane on 9 September 2006.
 He started two games and made three substitute appearances for the "Shakers", but manager Chris Casper decided not to extend his loan deal.

 Taylor signed with Conference side Tamworth after an unsuccessful trial with Burton Albion in October 2006.
 He scored four goals in 23 league games for Tamworth in the 2006–07 season.
 On 7 June 2007, it was reported that Taylor had moved on from the "Lambs" and joined Halifax Town, with manager Chris Wilder looking to add pace to his team.
-However Tamworth confirmed that Taylor had in fact not signed for Halifax Town, who had been misinformed by an agent.
-However the transfer would eventually go through and Taylor spent the 2007–08 season at The Shay, scoring one goal in 23 games for the "Shaymen".
+However, Tamworth confirmed that Taylor had in fact not signed for Halifax Town, who had been misinformed by an agent.
+However, the transfer would eventually go through and Taylor spent the 2007–08 season at The Shay, scoring one goal in 23 games for the "Shaymen".

 He played nine games for Southern League Premier Division club Halesowen Town, but also received "seven-day approaches" from Hinckley United manager Dean Thomas and Hednesford Town in September 2008.
 Two months later he tore his hamstring playing in the Conference North for Hinckley United and was ruled out of action for three months.
 He returned to Halesowen Town in March 2009, with manager Morell Maison stating that "Daryl has fallen out of the pro game and that left him disillusioned but he is still only 23".
 He scored one goal in ten games for the "Yeltz" during the 2010–11 season.
 He made his debut for Chippenham Town in the FA Trophy on 16 October 2010.